RuggedScience/SDK/README.md

 `cmake .. -DBUILD_PYTHON_BINDINGS=ON`
 `cmake --build .`

+On Windows you need to specify a single configuration when building the Python bindings.

+`cmake -DBUILD_SHARED_LIBS=OFF -DBUILD_PYTHON_BINDINGS=ON -DCMAKE_CONFIGURATION_TYPES:STRING=Release ..`
+`cmaek --build . --config release`

 This requires that the current Python environment has the build package installed.
 This can be done using `python -m pip install build`.

 This should result in an `rssdk-*.whl` file in the build folder which can be installed using `python -m pip install ./rssdk-*.whl`